 5. Improves Vision

-You may have been told by a peer or family member that keeping your face buried in your laptop or smartphone for girls reading a book in the sunhours a day is bad for your eyes.
+You may have been told by a peer or family member that keeping your face buried in your laptop or smartphone for hours a day is bad for your eyes.
 It’s no wonder that spending so much time staring at bright, backlit screens can make our vision seem fuzzy.
 A study showed that children who spent more time outdoors rather than indoors had a reduced risk of developing myopia, or nearsightedness.

 It’s hard to deny that spending more time outside is probably a welcome retreat for your eyes.